Skip to content

 Lesson and Lesson Scheduling

 A Lesson is a container for multiple LessonItems and includes a description or introduction.
-Each lesson belongs to one and only one course and has a lesson number, which determines its sequence within the course.
+Each core Lesson belongs to one and only one course and has a lesson number, which determines its sequence within the course.

 When a course is scheduled, instances of LessonSchedule are created for each lesson, defining their availability to enrolled members.